 That’s right – it’s a superfood for felines and for good reasons.
-Broccoli florets are extremely rich in a variety of antioxidants and contain high amounts of dietary fiber.
+Broccoli florets are extremely rich in antioxidants and contain high amounts of dietary fiber.
 Constipated felines or cats with digestive system disorders can benefit from additional fiber intake.
-And on top of that the abundance of antioxidants will also be beneficial to every single furball out there.
+And on top of that, the abundance of antioxidants will also be beneficial to every single furball out there.

 Can Cats Eat Carrots?
 Yes!

-Carrots are low of fat, which makes them a great snack for overweight furballs.
-What’s more, they offer potassium, calcium, dietary fiber, vitamins A, C and B6.
+Carrots are low in fat, making them a great snack for overweight furballs.
+What’s more, they offer potassium, calcium, dietary, and fiber as well as vitamins A, C, and B6.
 On top of that, this vegetable is an excellent source of beta-carotene.

 You probably don’t know this, but many cat food manufacturers use carrots in their recipes.
-Since the feline organism can’t process this veggie like the human organism can, you should feed only moderate amounts of carrots to your furry companion.
-The best way to do so is to offer grated or finely chopped carrots and only when they’re cooked.
+Since the feline digestive system can’t process this veggie as the human body can, you should feed only moderate amounts of carrots to your furry companion.
+The best way to do so is to offer grated or finely chopped carrots.
+And only when they’re cooked.
 This will make them easier for digestion and it will also prevent the cat from choking with larger chunks.

 Can Cats Eat Peas?
 Yes!

 Green peas are among the top healthiest vegetables for humans and cats alike.
-If you don’t believe us, just do a quick research of the ingredients in high quality cat foods – either canned or in the form of kibble.
+If you don’t believe us, just do a quick search on the ingredients in high-quality cat foods – either canned or in the form of kibble.
 You’ll find that peas are one of the most popular veggie ingredients.

-Magnesium, calcium, iron, manganese, zinc, potassium, copper and phosphorus are among the most beneficial essentials found in green peas.
+Magnesium, calcium, iron, manganese, zinc, potassium, copper, and phosphorus are among the most beneficial essentials found in green peas.
 They also contain healthy amounts of vitamins A, K, B1, B2, B6, and C. Mixing up some steamed peas in your kitty’s food will add some carbohydrates and protein to its diet.
-Another way to offer green peas to your pet is to puree them prior to serving them.
+Another way to offer green peas to your pet is to puree them before serving them.

 Can Cats Eat Green Beans?
 Yes!

 Cooked green beans can serve as a healthy substitute to traditional cat treats.
-They are rich on thiamine, riboflavin, calcium, magnesium, potassium, vitamins A, B6, C, and K. As long as the cooked beans are unseasoned and don’t have any dressings, they will be perfectly safe for your kitty.
+They are rich in thiamine, riboflavin, calcium, magnesium, and potassium, along with vitamins A, B6, C, and K. As long as the cooked beans are unseasoned and don’t have any dressings, they will be perfectly safe for your kitty.
 Similarly to peas, you can serve them whole or pureed, but only in moderate amounts.

 Can Cats Eat Zucchini?
 Yes!